Short-Term Rentals - When Enough is Enough

 I often use AirBnB and VRBO rentals when I travel.
 They are convenient and can be a good alternative if several family members are going with me.

 There are almost 1,000 approved short-term rental properties in the city.
 Some of these rentals are in places where there are Home Owner Associations “HOA’s” which you would think would prohibit short-term rentals.
 However, when the property was built, the developer specifically put into the “Covenants, Conditions and Restrictions” known as “CC&Rs” that short-term rentals less than 30 days were allowed or they did not specify, leaving nebulous language that is difficult to enforce or change.
 Now, even if the HOA works to overturn those conditions, they may be sued by homeowners who bought the properties expecting to make money through short-term rentals.
 Some neighborhoods fighting these issues and attempting to change their CC&R’s include Pine Crest and Pinnacle Pines.
+I am proud to say that since I have been on the Planning Commission and highlighting this issue, the developers are no longer adding this convenant to the deed.

 There are some loopholes that people have tried to use.
 In some older neighborhoods without HOA’s, there may be wording such as this included in the deed.
 “No building or lot shall ever be used or occupied for any purpose except that of private residence exclusively and shall not be used or occupied for trade or business of any kind”.